 Steve Cox is one of many people who for years has made the annual trip to America's Hometown to visit the Murphys over the Fourth.

 Cox was an original member of the Schroer's Slingers.
-He has fond memories of spending July nights in the nooks and crannies of the Murphy household — on the floor near the air conditioning unit, on the floor in the family room or in the basement under the ping pong table.
+He has fond memories of spending July nights in the nooks and crannies of the Murphy household — on the floor near the air conditioning unit, in the family room or in the basement under the ping pong table.

 “Now I'm married with kids and we always still come up for mud volleyball,” he said.
 “My kids refer to them as Grandma Pat and Grandpa Jim.
 I'm not sure until a few years ago that my kids even knew they weren't really their grandparents.”